Aletta Jacobs: Later life (1919–1924)

 Jacobs left Amsterdam and moved to The Hague after the suffrage fight was won in 1919.
-Thanks to the international reputation she had gained from the suffrage movement, Jacobs' role as a pioneer of contraception was drawn on by birth control activists in the United States, such as Margaret Sanger.
+Thanks to the international reputation she had gained from the suffrage movement, Jacobs's role as a pioneer of contraception was drawn on by birth control activists in the United States, such as Margaret Sanger.
 Between 1922 and 1923, Jacobs served on the advisory board of the Voluntary Parenthood League, established by Mary Dennett.
 The following year, she was the guest of honor at the VPL's annual conference held in New York City.

 Having lost most of her money in poor investments, Jacobs was supported by her friend Mien van Wulfften Palthe-Broese van Groenou.
 Between 1923 and 1924, she worked on her autobiography, at her home on Van Aerssenstraat 46, refusing offers from family friends to reside with them, so that she could spread out her clippings and journals in her own home.
 After completing her autobiography she lived with the Broese van Groenou family.
 She continued to attend the conferences of the International Council of Women, International Alliance of Women and WILPF until her death.